 Soldotna Wastewater Treatment Lab will analyze samples for Turbidity, Total Suspended Solids, conductivity, pH, and Fecal Coliforms.
 SGS will perform laboratory analysis of water quality beyond the capacity of the Soldotna Wastewater Treatment Plant.
 Their Quality Management Plan is on file with the ADEC QA Officer.

-Metals Monitoring

-SGS will perform laboratory analysis of water quality.
-Their Quality Management Plan is on file with the ADEC QA Officer.

 B5.
 QUALITY CONTROL REQUIREMENTS